Windy days on the water can be thrilling and challenging for both the experienced SUPer and the beginner.

 - Try not to let the waves hit the sides of your board when you paddle.
-These waves will add side momentum and may even make you fall off of your paddleboard.
+These waves add side momentum and may even make you fall off your paddleboard.

 - Engage your core while you paddle.
 Only paddling with arm muscles is inefficient and will quickly tire you out.